WitheSun/GHProjectFirst/README.md

 # GHProjectFirst
-First GitHub Project to test its main function
+First GitHub Project for testing its main function